Sooner or later, you will face a poorly defined job role.

 Role ambiguity is the opposite of role clarity in the sense it describes the person’s uncertainty about job tasks, work methods, and priorities.

-Usually, employees are somewhere in-between ‘clear’ and ‘unclear’ about their job role.
+Usually, employees are somewhere in-between ‘clear’ and ‘unclear’ about their job roles.
 Ultimately, this results in role ambiguity or a situation with vague boundaries about the job description within the context of the organization.
 For example, when a person doesn’t know how to apply particular skills to the context of an organization, they will face role ambiguity and work-related stress.

 Learn more: Competency Gap Analysis: Skills Into Context